Peak Design Outdoor Backpack 25L Review

 • Waist belt: Optional extra (the same as the one supplied with the 45L Outdoor Backpack).

-• Shoulder strap adjustment: No
+• Shoulder strap height adjustment: No

 • Available colours: Black, Eclipse (purple), Cloud (white)